 - HPA for elastic scaling by metric

-- HPC for scheduled scaling
+- · HPC for scheduled scaling

 - · CA for automatic adjustment of the number of nodes

-In scenario 2 of resource waste, if your business goes through peak and off-peak hours, a fixed Request value is bound to cause resource waste during off-peak hours.
+In the second resource waste scenario, if your business goes through peak and off-peak hours, a fixed resource "request" value is bound to cause resource waste during off-peak hours.
 In this case, you can consider automatically increasing and decreasing the number of replicas of the business load during peak and off-peak hours respectively to enhance the overall utilization.